rishaan1402/Chess-Game-/README.md

 # Chess-Game-
-A simple Chess gaem coded in C++ using various datastructures
+A simple Chess game coded in C++ using various datastructures